News

 WORKING CONDITIONS

-• Hours of work are expected to occur Monday to Friday, 8:00am to 4:00pm, on call as per a rotational shift schedule for evenings, nights and every other weekend
+• Hours of work are expected to occur Monday to Friday, with some evening and weekends to administer programming and educational activities

 • Working environment may be hazardous at times, due to the nature of work involved, and can be emotionally and physical demanding